 Start with a detailed description of services.
 Avoid vague terms like “marketing services.”
 Instead, specify whether the consultant will handle market research, campaign strategy, content creation, or performance analytics.
 The more specific your scope, the less room there is for misunderstandings.

-A marketing consulting agreement should outline whether deliverables include campaign design or execution, while a financial consulting contract might define whether the consultant provides only analysis and recommendations or also implements changes.
+For example, a marketing consulting agreement should outline whether deliverables include campaign design or execution, while a financial consulting contract might define whether the consultant provides only analysis and recommendations or also implements changes.

 A statement of work typically accompanies consulting contracts to provide more detailed information on deliverables, acceptance criteria, and dependencies.
+Always tie deliverables to your project milestones so both parties can assess progress at defined checkpoints before moving forward.

 What to include in your scope definition: